brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 set_property(TARGET main PROPERTY CXX_STANDARD 17)
 ```

-and we will run cmake with 2 extra (optional) flags to compile our code with cuDNN and cuSPARSELt:
+and we will run cmake with 2 extra (optional) flags to compile our C++ code with the cuDNN and cuSPARSELt libraries:
 ```shell
 cmake .. -DCMAKE_BUILD_TYPE=Release -DCAFFE2_USE_CUDNN=1 -DCAFFE2_USE_CUSPARSELT=1
 ```

 ### Benchmark

-We compared throughput (samples/sec) and GPU memory usage (GBs) on three distinct implementations: the small variant of GPT lite, a deep benchmark model with 2048 layers of 256 activations, and a wide benchmark model of 3 layers of 8192 activations.
-So we test a very deep, a very shallow and a general case model.
-For each model, we tested the python PyTorch implementation of train and inference on python 1.3.1 and python 2.1.0, the C++ LibTorch 2.1.0 implementation of train and inference, and the C++ LibTorch inference of a PyTorch module output/loaded with TorchScript.
+We compared the throughput (samples/sec) and GPU memory usage (GBs) of three distinct implementations: the small variant of GPTlite, a deep benchmark model made of 2048 layers with 256 activations per layer, and a wide benchmark model of 3 layers with 8192 activations each.
+So we are testing a very deep, a very shallow and a large text generation model.
+For each model, we tested:
+- the python PyTorch implementation of training and inference on python 1.3.1 and python 2.1.0;
+- the C++ LibTorch 2.1.0 implementation of train and inference; and
+- the C++ LibTorch 2.1.0 inference of a model created with Pytorch and loaded with TorchScript.

-As an important remark, I noticed that both the python in C++ implementations of Torch leak memory on the GPU when several models are alocated in the same run, as the deallocation does not clear the memory completely.
-For that reason, I ran one run per model.
+As an important remark, I noticed that both the python and C++ implementations of Torch leak memory on the GPU when several models are allocated in the same run, as the deallocation does not clear the memory completely.
+For that reason, I executed a new run per benchmark value.
 The results are the following:

 {: style="text-align:center; font-size: small;"}